parchinski/trello-clone/README.md

+# Trello Clone

-### Trello Clone Project
+This is a TypeScript Next14 Trello Clone

-Hello this is my Trello Clone project I am doing this project to have a better understanding of how to tackle a task similar to this with NextJS

-### Requirements to run this project

-clerk